darthjee/sinclair/README.md

   invalid_object.valid? # returns false
 ```

-  - Caching the result
+## Caching the result
 If wanted, the result of the method can be stored in an
-    instance variable with the same name
+instance variable with the same name.

+When caching, you can cache with type `:full` so that even `nil`
+values are cached

 ```ruby
   class MyModel